 Nanomaterials have at least one primary dimension less than 100 nanometers.
 Having various shapes and physical and chemical properties, these materials made from ultra-fine particles can cause respiratory and other hazards for workers that use or make them.
 NIOSH’s research adapts guidance procedures for industrial workplaces as well as research laboratories.
 Common processes and tasks with nanomaterials according to NIOSH:

 - Handling of nanomaterials when weighing, scooping, and pouring, as well as discarding

 - Working with nanomaterials in forms that include dry powders or liquids

-In NIOSH’s report there are key tips on the design, use, and maintenance of exposure controls for nanomaterial production, post processing, and use before working with a nanomaterial.
-Employers and workers should consider the physical form of the nanomaterial and consider ways to reduce exposure when its form changes, such as when adding a solution to powder.
-Also to consider is the work activity, engineering controls, administrative controls, and personal protective equipment.
+In NIOSH’s report, there are key tips on the design, use, and maintenance of exposure controls for nanomaterial production, post-processing, and use before working with a nanomaterial.
+Employers and workers should consider the physical form of the nanomaterial and ways to reduce exposure when its form changes, such as when adding a solution to powder.
+Also, consider the work activity, engineering controls, administrative controls, and personal protective equipment.

 Nanomaterial Safety Management

 Managers and workers can master the safety responsibilities associated with innovating in the complex area of nanomaterial work.
 Reduce exposures to nanomaterials before work by conducting a job hazard analysis.
 Are there ways to change the activity to reduce exposure?
 Consider the hazards in working with dry or liquid materials or the potential for thermal release when cutting or electrospinning nanomaterials.
 Establish chemical safety plans and make housekeeping routine.